ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

-If you cannot use pipelining or POSIX ACLs, must connect as an unprivileged user, must use ``become`` to execute as a different unprivileged user, and decide that your managed nodes are secure enough for the modules you want to run there to be world readable, you can turn on `the world_readable_temp option`_, which will change this from an error into a warning and allow the task to run as it did prior to 2.1.
+If you cannot use pipelining or POSIX ACLs, must connect as an unprivileged user, must use ``become`` to execute as a different unprivileged user, and decide that your managed nodes are secure enough for the modules you want to run there to be world readable, you can turn on the ``world_readable_temp`` option, which will change this from an error into a warning and allow the task to run as it did prior to 2.1.

 .. versionchanged:: 2.10